Quantitative Automata under Probabilistic Semantics: Basic results on probabilistic questions

-\Sskip {\em Property about almost-sure acceptance.} Observe that if the probability of the set of words rejected by an automaton $\aut$ is strictly greater than $0$, then the expected value of such an automaton is infinite or undefined.
-In the next lemma we show that given a deterministic NWA $\nestedA$ and a Markov chain $\markov$ whether the set of words accepted has probability~1 can be decided in polynomial time.
-In the sequel when we consider all the computational problems we consider that the set of accepted words has probability~1.
-This assumption does not infuence the compexity of computatonal questions related to the expected value, but has an influence on the complexity of distribution questions, which we discuss in the appendix.
+Observe that if the probability of the set of words rejected by an automaton $\aut$ is strictly greater than $0$, then the expected value of such an automaton is infinite or undefined.
+In the next lemma we show that given a deterministic NWA $\nestedA$ and a Markov chain $\markov$ we can decide in polynomial time whether the NWA is \emph{almost-surely accepting}, i.e., the set of words whose runs are accepting has probability~1.
+In Section~\ref{s:limit} we consider all the computational problems for NWA which are almost-surely accepting.
+This assumption does not influence the complexity of computational questions related to the expected value, but has an influence on the complexity of distribution questions, which we discuss in Section~\ref{s:no-almost-surely-accepting}.